 Integrated Foundation Year

-The integrated foundation year is a great route into the world of higher education.
+The Integrated Foundation Year (IFY) is a brilliant introduction to the world of higher education.

 - Arts (Degrees related to Performing & Visual Arts, Design and Media)

 - Science and Health (Degrees related to physical, life and health sciences)

 - Development, Education & Law

 - your own dedicated Personal Tutor to guide and support you through the IFY

 - the development of core skills, including research, academic study and writing